w3f/polkadot-wiki/docs/general/polkadotjs.md

 always refer to Polkadot-JS UI.

 Polkadot-JS Apps has many capabilities that go beyond basic wallet functions such as account creation and sending or receiving transactions.
+See the [dedicated section](#) for more information about the UI.

 ### Polkadot-JS Extension